 Practicing in high heels will do a number of things for your dance that you may just not do on your own.
 Those shoes are pretty and you are going to want to do them justice.
 You can’t just drag your foot around flat footed anymore.
 You are going to need to find some grace in your footwork.

 That heel is going to make you think twice about putting your foot down.
-Likewise, standing two footed is just not going to be quite so accessible, and it's not pretty.
+Likewise, standing two footed is just not going to be quite so accessible, and it’s not pretty.
 Be as pretty as your fancy high heel shoes are.
-Point your toe down as you swirl around your neutral center on the way to your next reach for a step.

 Another difference you will find is that relaxing your free hip and leg may be just a little easier once you find stability on one foot.
 The actual pivots are also easier, since high heels are fast, but really try to keep your pivoting heel down, just grazing the floor.

 Your range of axis is going to be a lot smaller.